-Three numerical experiments are performed to validate our proposed model.
-The first one compares the shareholder wealth maximisation model to the traditional operation optimisation.
+To further validate our proposed model, three numerical experiments are performed.
+The first one compares the proposed shareholder wealth maximisation model to the traditional operation optimisation.
 The second one explores the impacts of the unrealistic statistical distributions on shareholder wealth.
 In the last one, we test the hedging capability of our model to provide insights into how possible and at what level these risks affect the long-term sustainable interests of investors, especially equity holders.